Juan Antonio Samaranch: Life

 Samaranch acceded to the IOC presidency during the troubled political period of the Games of the XXII Olympiad in Moscow.
 He sought to defend the Olympic movement and raise its profile on his numerous trips and meetings with heads of state and sports leaders.
 In 1981, he obtained for the IOC the status of non-governmental international organisation and became the first IOC President, after Pierre de Coubertin, to establish himself in Lausanne.
 He was also in favour of the integration of women into the Olympic Movement, and during the Baden-Baden Congress gained permission for women to become members of the IOC.
 At his instigation, the IOC became involved in various initiatives to promote women and sport.

 Samaranch managed to include both the NOC of the People's Republic of China and that of Chinese Taipei; with the assistance of Kéba Mbaye, he contributed to the reintegration of South Africa into the Olympics after the abolition of apartheid; he visited Sarajevo during the civil war to express Olympic solidarity; and the two Koreas marched under the same flag at the opening ceremony in Sydney.

 For sport, he intensified the IOC's support to organise Paralympic Games as from the Winter Games in Sarajevo in 1984.
 He also made doping a priority issue by launching research and control programmes.
 The creation of the World Anti-Doping Agency in 1999 allowed the IOC Medical Commission to extend its scope of action.
-He also oversaw the end of Olympic amateurism, with full eligibility for all professional athletes being given for the 1992 games.
+He also full opening of the Olympic Games to the best athletes regardless of their status.
 Finally, it was under his presidency that the Summer and Winter Games were organised two years apart, instead of in the same year.

 Among the reforms to the running of the IOC, he imposed a new financial policy which allowed for the increase in revenues and the diversification of resources.
 Thanks to a large share of the revenues generated by agreements with TV channels, he restructured Olympic Solidarity in 1981 and provided assistance to National Olympic Committees in difficulty, and developed action plans to contribute to the universality of the Games.

 In 1991 he received the title of Marqués from the King of Spain for his involvement in the Olympic Movement.
 On 23 June 1993, the inauguration of the Olympic Museum, representing the memory and spirit of modern Olympism, the work of his career, crowned his presidency.
 On 16 July 2001, he left the seat of the IOC presidency to Jacques Rogge.
 Samaranch became Honorary Life President of the IOC and was awarded the Gold Olympic Order upon standing down from the presidency.
 The IOC also voted to change the name of the Olympic Museum to the Samaranch Museum.